Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 What Causes Schizophrenia in Teens?

-Researchers believe that a combination of genetic, environmental, and chemical factors in the brain causes schizophrenia in teens.
-Teens with a family history of the disorder are more likely to develop it, but stress, trauma, and drug use can also trigger its onset.
-Changes in brain chemistry, particularly with dopamine, play a significant role.
+The exact cause of schizophrenia is unknown, but researchers believe a combination of genetic, environmental, and chemical factors in the brain causes schizophrenia in teens.
+Adolescents with a family history of the disorder are more likely to develop it, but stress, trauma, and drug use can also trigger its onset.
+Changes in brain chemistry, particularly with dopamine, play a role.

 While genetics may increase the risk, environmental influences such as prenatal complications, infections, or exposure to toxins can contribute to the disorder.
 Substance misuse, especially during adolescence, may also raise the likelihood of developing schizophrenia.
-Brain development during the teen years can make them more vulnerable to disruptions in neurotransmitter function, leading to the onset of symptoms.
-However, its exact cause remains unknown, and early diagnosis and treatment are key to managing the disorder and improving outcomes.
+Brain development during the teen years can make adolescents more vulnerable to disruptions in neurotransmitter function, leading to the onset of symptoms.
+Early diagnosis and treatment are key to managing the disorder and improving outcomes.

 Are you concerned that your teen is struggling with schizophrenia?
-Contact us today to schedule a free assessment.
+Contact BasePoint Academy today.
+Our team can answer your questions and schedule a confidential assessment.

 There are different types or subtypes of schizophrenia, though the following examples represent just a portion of schizophrenia spectrum disorder.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) no longer categorizes schizophrenia into distinct subtypes, meaning these are no longer recognized as separate diagnoses.
 However, terms for various subtypes are still used in clinical practice and social settings.

 Each type has unique features, such as specific symptoms or their severity.
-Understanding these variations can help in better diagnosing and treating the condition.
 However, the disorder can manifest in various ways not covered here.
+Read on to learn more about different types of schizophrenia and related disorders.

-What Are the Signs and Symptoms of Schizophrenia in Teens?
+What Are the Symptoms of Schizophrenia in Adolescents?

-Signs and symptoms of schizophrenia in teens can be challenging to recognize, as they often overlap with typical adolescent behaviors.
-However, the disorder is marked by two main symptoms: positive and negative.
+Symptoms of schizophrenia in teens can be challenging to recognize, as they often overlap with typical adolescent behaviors.
+However, the disorder is marked by two main types of symptoms: positive and negative.
 Positive symptoms include added behaviors like hallucinations, while negative symptoms involve a lack of typical behaviors.

 • Hallucinations (hearing or seeing things that aren’t there)